open-socialism/open-socialism-site/introduction.md

 In DC it is true that everyone has equal rights and is subject to the same laws.
 However, the reality of what is actually attainable by an individual of the ruling class and the working class is quite different.
 A member of the ruling class, through wealth has the right to superior education, health, legal rights, etc. Anything that a working class member has a right to, a ruling class member has a right to a better version of it.

-To generalize, 'Equal rights to all (assuming you have a large amount of wealth)'.
+In short, 'Equal rights to all (assuming you are very wealthy)'.

 ##### Freedom